pollen-robotics/reachy-2023-docs/content/advanced/software/ros2-level/index.md

 ```bash
 ros2 launch zuuu_hal hal.launch.py
 ```
 Many parameters on the mobile base like the maximum velocity can only be tuned at the ROS level.
-Check the [mobile base's HAL README](https://github.com/pollen-robotics/zuuu_hal) to learn about what you can do with the mobile base at the ROS level.
+Check the [mobile base's HAL README](https://github.com/pollen-robotics/reachy_2023/tree/master/mobile_base_controller/zuuu_hal) to learn about what you can do with the mobile base at the ROS level.

 ## SDK server nodes

 A layer above ROS, you can interact with **Reachy SDK API**.
 The Python SDK offers a gRPC (Remote Procedure Call) interface to communicate with the server.
 To communicate with Reachy through the SDK, you need to launch server nodes that handle gRPC services.
-The easier way is to use the special flag `start_sdk_server:=true` in the bringup launch file.
+The easiest way is to use the special flag `start_sdk_server:=true` in the bringup launch file.
 But if you want to run it independently:

 To launch the node for the **joints, fans and kinematics** gRPC services:
 ```bash